-- Interest Rates.
-The value of the notes will be affected by changes in the interest rates in the U.S. market. - Time Remaining To Maturity.
-The value of the notes may be affected by the time remaining to maturity.
-As a result of a "time premium," the notes may have a value above that which would be expected based on the level of interest rates and the level of 3 month LIBOR at such time the longer the time remaining to maturity.
-A "time premium" results from expectations concerning the level of 3 month LIBOR during the period prior to maturity of the notes.
-As the time remaining to the maturity of the notes decreases, this time premium will likely decrease and, depending on the level of 3 month LIBOR at such time, may adversely affect the value of the notes. - Our Credit Ratings, Financial Condition And Results Of Operation.
+- Time Remaining To Maturity.
+The value of the notes at any given time prior to maturity will likely be different from that which would be expected based on the then-current level of 3 month LIBOR.
+This difference will most likely reflect a discount due to expectations and uncertainty concerning the level of 3 month LIBOR during the period of time still remaining to the maturity date.
+In general, as the time remaining to maturity decreases, the value of the notes will approach the amount payable at maturity. - Our Credit Ratings, Financial Condition And Results Of Operation.
 Actual or anticipated changes in our credit ratings, financial condition or results of operation may affect the value of the notes.
 However, because the return on the notes is dependent upon factors in addition to our ability to pay our obligations under the notes, such as the level of 3 month LIBOR, an improvement in our credit ratings, financial condition or results of operation will not reduce the other investment risks related to the notes.

-We Do Not Expect A Trading Market For The Notes To Develop.
+The Notes Will Not Be Listed On Any Securities Exchange And We Do Not Expect A Trading Market For The Notes To Develop.

 The notes will not be listed or displayed on any securities exchange or any automated quotation system.
-Although the agent and/or its affiliates may purchase the notes from holders, they are not obligated to do so and are not required to and do not intend to make a market for the notes.
+Although the agent and/or its affiliates may purchase the notes from holders, they are not obligated to do so and are not required to make a market for the notes.
 There can be no assurance that a secondary market will develop.
 Because we do not expect that any market makers will participate in a secondary market for the notes, the price at which you may be able to sell your notes is likely to depend on the price, if any, at which the agent is willing to buy your notes.